 It isn’t an entirely off the beaten path destination in Bali and there are a few tourists coming here.
 So to take advantage of that and keep the stairs maintained and waterfalls clean, there is a small administration fee.

 For the parking up on the small parking lot, you will pay 3000 IDr for your scooter.
 For a car it’s probably 5000 IDR.
 To get to the waterfall, it’s 15000 IDR.

 From Lovina to Banyumala Waterfall it takes a little under an hour.
 You will drive towards Danau Tamblingan Lake and then turn left at the Wanagiri Hidden Hills selfie spots.
 (You know, birds’ nests, Bali swings and such.
 Those cost 20000 IDR.)

 Coming from the South or East, you will probably make your way to Pura Ulun Danu Beratan first and the turn left, following the lakeshore and turning at Wanagiri Bali.

 Be aware that as soon as you leave the paved main roads and get into the jungle two things happen.
 The air will suddenly get much cooler and potentially misty from the rain forest.
-And B) the roads get terrible.
+Also, the roads become rather terrible.